richbl/motion-surveillance/INSTALL.md

 ### 2. Download and Install the Motion-Surveillance Package

  1. Download the repository zip file from the [Motion-Surveillance repository](https://github.com/richbl/motion-surveillance "Motion-Surveillance") and unzip into a temporary folder.

+ 2. Rename the `motion-surveillance-master` folder to `motion-surveillance`.

+ 3. Delete non-essential top-level files, but preserve all three component directories.

-Note that only the `motion_surveillance` folder will need to be installed: all other top-level repository files (*e.g.*, `README.MD`) are not required to properly configure and run the Motion-Surveillance package.
+	All top-level files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run the Motion-Surveillance package.
+They may be safely deleted.

 	As indicated above, Motion-Surveillance is organized into three separate package components.
-The organization of these components is represented in the structure of the `motion_surveillance` directory.
+The organization of these components is represented in the structure of the `motion_surveillance` folder.

-	> 	**Note:** the location of this directory structure is not important, but the relative folder structure and names must be preserved (or reflected in the included configuration files).
+	> 	**Note:** the location of this folder structure is not important, but the relative folder structure and names must be preserved (or changed in all component configuration files).

- 2. Copy the `motion_surveillance` folder into an appropriate local directory.
+ 2. Copy the `motion_surveillance` folder into an appropriate local folder.

 	As an example, since the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software program installs into the `/etc` folder (as `/etc/motion`) on a Debian-based system, Motion-Surveillance can also be installed into the `/etc` folder, as indicated below: